gesellkammer/csoundengine/docs/Introduction.rst

 Offline Rendering
 -----------------

-Offline rendering is implemented via the :class:`~csoundengine.offline.Renderer` class, which has the same interface as a :class:`~csoundengine.session.Session` and can be used as a drop-in replacement.
+Offline rendering follows real-time processing closely.
+Direct access to an offline engine is provided by the :class:`~csoundengine.offlineengine.OfflineEngine` class.
+High-level rendering is implemented via the :class:`~csoundengine.offline.OfflineSession` class, which has the same interface as a :class:`~csoundengine.session.Session` and can be used as a drop-in replacement.